 There Ya Go!

 With these five tips alone, you will be able to start a solid marketing campaign without investing too much money or effort.
-While most people immediately focus on the money part, during the initial stages, the effort might actually be a bigger issue, due to the fact that your business might be a one-person enterprise or work on a skeleton crew.
+While most people immediately focus on the money part, the effort might be a bigger issue during the initial stages because your business might be a one-person enterprise or work on a skeleton crew.